|Java||8, 11 or 12|

 Features are partially implemented or simply missing.
 For example, you cannot index a

-Doubleproperty yet, you cannot configure custom Lucene directories, you cannot ignore bridges in the predicate DSL, and so on.
+BigDecimalproperty yet, you cannot configure custom Lucene directories, and so on.

 APIs are not considered stable yet.

 The low-level parts of the Lucene backend from Hibernate Search 5 that improve its efficiency haven’t been ported to Hibernate Search 6 yet.
-This results in obvious performance bottlenecks, such as all the indexing works from a multi-threaded application being executed one after another and without any form of batching.
+This results in obvious performance bottlenecks, such as all the indexing from a multi-threaded application being executed sequentially and without any kind of batching.

 The exact features that are currently implemented and expected to work will be added to the reference documentation as new Alpha versions are released, but to sum up, here is what you can start to play with:

 Mapping of entities using either annotation mapping or programmatic mapping.
-However, we do not offer all the options that were available in Search 5 (yet), and we do not support all the data types (yet).
+However, we do not offer all the options that were available in Search 5 (yet).
+Most of the field types supported in Search 5 are supported in Search 6.

 Automatic indexing of ORM entities as they are persisted within a transaction (enabled automatically if Hibernate Search is in your classpath and the entity is mapped).